Kylapurity/Formative2_dataprocessing/README.md

 **Outcome:** `final_customer_data_11.csv` blended transaction and social data effectively.

 ### Part 3: Data Consistency and Quality Checks
-**Task Overview:** I ensured the data was clean and where I used the duplicate and describe to checked for  duplicate() values and how the data is using describe()
+**Task Overview:** I ensured the data was clean and where used the duplicate and describe to check for  duplicate() values and how the data is using describe()

 **Lessons Learned:**
 - **Quality Saves Time:** Removing duplicates and checking categories (e.g., 'Clothing') showed me how errors creep in.
 About 10% of the unmatched profiles taught me real data has gaps.